By: Marilyn L. Davis

 - An overview is merely the overall impression, synopsis, or general idea and theme of your entire article.

-Bad Summaries: Learn from What Does Not Work
+Bad Summaries: What Not to Do

 Sometimes I learn from examples of what does not work.
 If you are like me, then giving you examples of poor summaries might prove helpful.